Arunkumarcs/coderelm-express-mvc/Readme.md

 ## Getting Started

-Changes database connection in `db/config/config.json` this is your sequalize connection config file.
+Change database connection in `db/config/config.json` this is your sequalize connection config file.

 Start the project using below command.